 Not all thesis statements are created equal.
 Depending on the writer's objectives, different types of thesis statements can be employed.
 It's important to recognize the distinctions between these types to choose the most appropriate one for your writing task.
 The three primary types of thesis statements are:

-An informative thesis statement merely informs the reader about a topic, offering a straightforward presentation of facts.
+An informative thesis statement merely informs the reader about a topic, presenting facts straightforwardly.
 It does not take a position, make an argument, or provide an evaluation.
 Informative theses are commonly used in expository and descriptive essays.

 Example: "The history of the Great Wall of China spans over 2,000 years."